Umar-Raza/First-react-app/README.md

-#his is my first React App.
+#This is my first React App.
 There may be mistakes, but man learns only by making mistakes.

 # Getting Started with Create React App